 - In the Upper School, cell phones should remain on silent during the school day.
 Middle School students are not permitted to use their cell phones during the academic day, and phones should remain off and away from 8am-2:30pm. - Students may, at the discretion of a teacher, use their phone during class for instructional purposes. - During the school day students may use their phones in a supervised classroom with a teacher's consent. - Lunch is a time for social interaction and development and students should use that time for such purposes.
 The use of electronic devices detracts from developing meaningful, positive, and healthy relationships.
 To that end, the use of electronic devices during lunch is strongly discouraged.
 If, in the sole discretion and determination of the faculty and administration, the use of electronic devices begins to erode or inhibit social interaction and development, the use of electronic devices during lunch will be prohibited.
 In the Middle School, I-Pad use is not permitted at lunch. - Students may not use their cell phone to make phone calls during the school day.
-If a student needs to make a phone call during the day, he or she may use a phone in the school office. - During instructional time, students may not communicate via text, post on social media, or use any other type of electronic communication unless approved by the teacher for instructional purposes. - Students may not walk on campus while using a handheld device. - Posting on social media during the school day is not permitted. - The use of recording devices, including those on handheld devices, is strictly prohibited without prior approval of school administration and the consent of all parties to be recorded. - Students found engaging in use of recording/camera devices or found sharing, or having shared inappropriate materials via phones, email, social media, or other electronic means will be subject to disciplinary action. - Students assume full risk and responsibility for use of their electronic devices.
+If a student needs to make a phone call during the day, he or she may use a phone in the school office.

+- During instructional time, students may not communicate via text, post on social media, or use any other type of electronic communication unless approved by the teacher for instructional purposes. - Students may not walk on campus while using a handheld device. - Posting on social media during the school day is not permitted. - The use of recording devices, including those on handheld devices, is strictly prohibited without prior approval of school administration and the consent of all parties to be recorded. - Students found engaging in use of recording/camera devices or found sharing, or having shared inappropriate materials via phones, email, social media, or other electronic means will be subject to disciplinary action. - Students assume full risk and responsibility for use of their electronic devices.
 Austin Preparatory School is not responsible for any items lost or damaged.

-Electronic Devices: Electronic devices used as part of the curriculum, such as iPads, shall be used during class time at the discretion of individual teachers.
-Use of iPads and other electronic devices is not permitted in places where their use causes a disruption.
+Electronic Devices: Electronic devices used as part of the curriculum, such as iPads, MacBooks, and headphones, shall be used during class time at the discretion of individual teachers.
+Wireless headphones are not permitted on campus during school hours.
+In addition, the use of electronic devices are not permitted in places where their use causes a disruption.
 Pictures and videos not directly associated with an educational assignment or without permission of a faculty member are prohibited.